 How to Benchmark

-Safety professionals often want to compare, or benchmark, the occupational injury and illness incidence rates of their organizations with national average rates compiled by the Bureau of Labor Statistics (BLS) through its annual Survey of Occupational Injuries and Illnesses.
+Safety professionals often want to compare, or benchmark, the occupational injury and illness incidence rates of their organizations with national average rates compiled by the Bureau of Labor Statistics (BLS) through its annual Survey of Occupational Injuries and Illnesses (SOII).

-The incidence rates available using this interactive tool reflect 2016 data and were compiled under the revised OSHA recordkeeping requirements that went into effect in 2002.
+The incidence rates available using this interactive tool provide data from 2014 through 2021 and were compiled under the revised OSHA recordkeeping requirements that went into effect in 2002.

 First, Calculate Your Incidence Rates